Best Betta Tank Decorations

 This natural stone cave gives your betta a place to sleep or hide and it helps create defined territories in tanks that contain more than one betta fish.

 Give your betta fish a place to hide without interrupting the natural décor scheme in your tank.
 This half coconut shell provides your betta fish with privacy and security while also helping maintain pH and water quality in your tank.
+If you are a fish enthusiast, this coconut shell cave is also great to encourage breeding for your Betta Splendens as the single opening gives them a sense of privacy and security.

 If you want to create a whimsical look in your betta tank, this Spongebob ornament is perfect.
 It comes in the shape of Squidward’s home from Spongebob Squarepants and doubles as a hideaway for your betta.